 - Broker recommendations.
 Major brokers and banks like Goldman Sachs and JP Morgan release their own reports analysing certain companies.
 Within their analysis, they include either a buy (or strong buy), sell (or strong sell) or hold recommendation based on where they think the share price is heading.

 - Broker price targets.
 Within these broker reports, they also include a price target for the company’s shares.
 This price target is the price they believe the shares will reach within the next 12 months, based on their own analysis of the company and the market as a whole.

 While relying on these broker reports to determine the intrinsic value or investment opportunities could be unwise, these reports may offer a broader picture for a stock’s fundamentals.

 It’s important to note that solely using one of the methods outlined in this guide, to determine the intrinsic or fair value, isn’t a sure-fire way of analysing an investment opportunity.
-The subjective nature of determining relative value always lead to a variety of different opinions.
+The subjective nature of determining relative value always leads to a variety of different opinions.
 Instead, you would benefit from a combination of these methods, as well as doing your own research into the company before making an investment decision.

 Open a share trading account

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.